top of page

 A report on the 2010 census from the NYC Planning Dept. projected a 40% increase in New Yorkers over 65 between 2010 and 2040 - from 1 million to 1.4 million.
 Where will they live?

 LGBTQ+ elders face a number of challenges beyond those of the general elder population.
+They are more likely than their heterosexual counterparts to:

 • lack support networks